maasha/clac/README.md

    - The workflow will automatically:
      - Build binaries for macOS (osx-x64 and osx-arm64)
      - Build binaries for Windows (win-x64 and win-x86)
+     - Build binaries for Linux (linux-x64 and linux-arm64)
      - Create a GitHub Release
-     - Attach all ZIP files to the release
+     - Attach all platform binaries to the release

 4. **Verify the release:**
    - Go to the [Releases](https://github.com/maasha/clac/releases) page
-   - Confirm the release appears with all platform ZIP files attached
+   - Confirm the release appears with all platform binaries attached

 **Note:** You can also trigger the workflow manually via GitHub Actions → "Release" → "Run workflow", but this won't automatically create a GitHub Release (it will only build and upload artifacts).